-He made a significant contribution to economic planning during the post-independence era to assist the country in sustaining sustainable economic goals.
+- Mahalanobis made a significant contribution to economic planning during the post-independence era to assist the country in sustaining sustainable economic goals.

-National Statistics Day Origin
+How is National Statistics Day Celebrated?

-Rao Inderjit Singh, Honble Union Minister of State (Independent Charge) of the Ministry of Statistics and Programme Implementation (MoSPI) and Ministry of Planning, was the Chief Guest of the virtual event.
+- Rao Inderjit Singh, Hon'ble Union Minister of State (Independent Charge) of the Ministry of Statistics and Programme Implementation (MoSPI) and Ministry of Planning, was the Chief Guest of the virtual event.

-The winners of the Prof. P.C.
+- The winners of the Prof. P.C.
 Mahalanobis national award in official statistics and the Prof. C.R.
 Rao national award for young statisticians were announced.

 National Statistics Day Significance

 The celebration of National Statistics Day holds great significance.
-It inspires the youth minds to learn statistics and to employ the same in different matters on daily basis.
-The celebration is also crucial to pay tribute to the legendary statistician Prof. P.C.
+It inspires the youth minds to learn statistics and to employ the same in different matters on a daily basis.
+The celebration of Statistics Day in India is also crucial to pay tribute to the legendary statistician Prof. P.C.
 Mahalanobis.

 FAQs on National Statistics Day

-Q.4.
+Q6.
 Why is National Statistics Day observed in India?